wiktor172/fizz-buzz-project/README.md

 # FizzBuzz Game

 ## Overview
 This is a Python implementation of the classic FizzBuzz game, designed as part of a work experience project for RDT.
-The game allows multiple players to participate in a fun and interactive way, testing their ability to respond to numbers with the correct FizzBuzz responses.
+The game allows multiple players to participate in a fun and interactive way.

 ## Features
 - **Multiplayer Support**: Players can join the game by entering their names.